 Conversational marketing has taken off massively in recent years with companies like Drift, Intercom, Freshchat, and Hubspot all getting a piece of the action and chilling in the bottom corner of thousands of websites; it seems we’re in the midst of a transition towards a much more personalised user experience.

-LinkedIn, not wanting to be left behind, has thrown their hat into the ring with their latest ad format – Conversation Ads.
+LinkedIn, not wanting to be left behind, has thrown its hat into the ring with its latest ad format – Conversation Ads.

 What are LinkedIn Conversation Ads?

 LinkedIn is famous among marketers for its immense B2B targeting capabilities, with the ability to target users based on a variety of factors including their job title, seniority, company, industry, and even their professional skills.
 Conversation ads allow you to leverage this level of targeting, directly into your targets’ LinkedIn inbox.

 “But Dave”, I hear you cry, “is this not already a feature?
 Have you not heard of Sponsored InMail (Message Ads)?
 Get in the bin.”